Business Intelligence Analysts

 User poll

-Our visitors have voted they are unsure if this occupation will be automated.
-However, the automation risk level we have generated suggests a much higher chance of automation: 74% chance of automation.
+Our visitors have voted that it's probable this occupation will be automated.
+This assessment is further supported by the calculated automation risk level, which estimates 74% chance of automation.

 What do you think the risk of automation is?